espen21/M4-sem/README.md

 **3. In short, explain the many-to-one user level thread model.
 Also explain what happens if one of the threads makes a blocking system call in the many-to-one user level thread model.**

 In the many to one user level thread model, there is only one kernel thread, but mapped to it can be several user level threads.
+All management of the user lever threads are done in user space.
 But, having only one kernel thread means that if one of the user level treads make a system call, it will block all other threads!

 #### Need for synchronization
 **4. What is meant by an atomic operation?
 Give examples of non-atomic operations.**